How to research the history, development, architecture, collections and management of the State Library of Victoria.

 ‘SLV: statues, murals, paintings, etc. including self guided tour notes'

-In-house file located at the La Trobe Information Centre Desk.
+In-house file located at the information desk.

 Numerous items including: copy of letter dated 1981 detailing the purchase of the two soldiers ‘Wipers' and ‘The Driver' from the Report of the Trustees of the Public Library, Museum and National Gallery of Victoria for 1936.
 Reference to an article in The times, 7 July 1926, announcing a gold medal from the Royal Society of British Sculptors awarded to Mr. C. S. Jagger' for his artillery memorial at Hyde Park corner.
 Also includes information on the statuary outside the Library, murals, busts, painting and other works of art and furniture on display in the Library in 1975; references to Melbourne statues in books and newspaper articles; 1937 references to ‘The Wipers' and ‘Driver' in The Argus newspaper.